Risks of entering China

 Design risks

-The problem is that focus on the visible risks creates a false sense of completeness: The risk assessment is done, the entry plan proceeds.
-The design risks - which are less visible and considerably more consequential for entry outcomes - have not been assessed at all.
+The problem is that focus on the visible risks creates a false sense of completeness: The risk assessment is done, the business plan proceeds.
+The design risks - which are considerably more consequential for entry outcomes - are often not being assessed thoroughly.

 The design risks that actually determine outcome